Planet SciPy

 Natural Language Processing (NLP) has secured so much acceptance recently as there are many live projects running and now it's not just limited to academics only.
 Use cases of NLP can be seen across industries like understanding customers' issues, predicting the next word user is planning to type in the keyboard, automatic text summarization etc. Many researchers across the world trained NLP models in several human languages like English, Spanish, French, Mandarin etc so that benefit of NLP can be seen in every society.
 In this post we will talk about one of the most useful NLP metric called Pointwise mutual information (PMI) to identify words that can go together along with its implementation in Python and R.

 PMI helps us to find related words.
 In other words, it explains how likely the co-occurrence of two words than we would expect by chance.
-For example the word "Data Science" has a specific meaning when
+For example the word "Data Science" has a specific meaning when these

 How to import your data into Acoular